Dot-Stuff/flxanimate/README.md

 ```haxe
 var character:FlxAnimate = new FlxAnimate(X, Y, PathToAtlas);
 ```
-**WARNING:** You need to set the path of the FOLDER!
+**WARNING:** You will need to set the Path of the folder, not the Animation file nor the Spritemap file, just the folder.

-Thanks runkanrenchu (BSOD) for telling about it!

 There is also a settings option when creating an FlxAnimate object used just in case if you wanted to initialise the variables in a JSON, and it's up to you if you wanted to use it.